fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.5.0 =
+Adds a feature enabled by default: Adds a gallery block to new vehicle posts with a specific CSS class that allows users to upload and reorder photos on vehicle posts in the block editor.
+This is merging the invp-photo-arranger feature plugin into Inventory Presser core.
+Deactivate and delete invp-photo-arranger after upgrading to 14.5.0.

 = 14.2.1 =
 Adds two template tags `invp_get_the_location_state()` and `invp_get_the_location_zip()`.
 Wraps vehicle prices in a <span> element in the [invp_inventory_grid] shortcode so they can be more easily styled.